Version 1.4, October 2014

 - whether there is an established and reasonable public demand for the information

-- the estimated resource requirement for an agency to publish the information and whether this would impose an unreasonable burden on the agency
+- the estimated resource requirement for an agency to publish the information and whether this would impose an unreasonable burden on the agency.

 Parliamentary information

-13.76 Agencies are required to publish information they hold that is routinely provided to the Parliament in response to requests and orders from the Parliament (s 8(2)(h)).
+13.103 Agencies are required to publish information they hold that is routinely provided to the Parliament in response to requests and orders from the Parliament (s 8(2)(h)).
 This includes:

-- Senate Order No 8: Production of departmental file lists
+- Senate Order No 12: Production of departmental file lists

-- Senate Order No 9: List of departmental contracts ($100,000 or more)
+- Senate Order No 13: List of departmental contracts ($100,000 or more)

-- Senate Order No 10: List of advertising/public information projects ($100,000 or more)
+- Senate Order No 14: List of advertising/public information projects ($100,000 or more)[12]

-- Information of a kind that is routinely requested from an agency by Parliament through a parliamentary committee
+- Information of a kind that is routinely requested from an agency by Parliament through a parliamentary committee.

-13.77 Section 8(2)(h) does not apply to an answer provided to a Question on Notice in the Parliament, unless the Question is of a recurring nature for information of a similar kind (including a Question requesting an update or revision of information earlier provided in response to a Question).
+13.104 Section 8(2)(h) does not apply to an answer provided to a Question on Notice in the Parliament, unless the Question is of a recurring nature for information of a similar kind (including a Question requesting an update or revision of information earlier provided in response to a Question).
 Nor does s 8(2)(h) apply to an agency submission to a parliamentary committee.
 It is nevertheless open to an agency to publish that information in the IPS under s 8(4) of the FOI Act (other information).
-Agencies should also note that s 8(2)(h) operates alongside another guideline that requires online publication of information presented to the Parliament — see Department of the Prime Minister and Cabinet, Guidelines for the Presentation of Documents to the Parliament (including Government Documents, Government Responses to Committee Reports, Ministerial Statements, Annual Reports and Other Instruments), at [4.35].[6]
+Agencies should also note that s 8(2)(h) operates alongside another guideline that requires online publication of information presented to the Parliament — see Department of the Prime Minister and Cabinet, Guidelines for the Presentation of Documents to the Parliament (including Government Documents, Government Responses to Committee Reports, Ministerial Statements, Annual Reports and Other Instruments).[13]

 - this would promote the objects of the FOI Act